Accredited Advice Agencies

 Civil Rights First

 Civil Rights First (CRF) was founded to ensure everyone has free access to justice.
-We provide specialist advice and effective advocacy with a holistic and innovative approach, while aiming to make a real difference in social justice.
-We provide specialist advice and effective advocacy to all citizens on a range of areas including equalities and human rights.
-We have provided this service since our launch in May 2018.
+It provides specialist advice and effective advocacy with a holistic and innovative approach, while aiming to make a real difference in social justice.
+It covers a range of areas including human rights, discrimination, housing, adaptions, self-directed support, education, and equalities legislation.

 Clackmannanshire Tenants and Residents Federation